 Hopefully, you know the saying "When thunder roars, go indoors."
 If there's lightning near your location, then you're not safe outside.
 But did you know that lightning can affect you inside as well?
-It's not entirely safe to shower in a thunderstorm or do other activities like wash dishes or talk on a landline phone.
+It's not entirely safe to shower in a thunderstorm or do other activities like wash dishes or talk on a landline phone, even inside your house.

-There are urban legends and old wives tales about lightning strikes happening inside a building, but the thing it, there's some truth to this story.
+There are urban legends and old wives tales about lightning strikes happening inside a building, but the thing is, there's some truth to this story.
 Even inside, if you're connected to something that conducts electricity during severe weather, you're vulnerable to lightning.
-That means touching something that is plugged into a wall socket or engaging in a simple task like taking a shower or washing dishes.
+That means touching something that is plugged into a wall socket or engaging in a simple task like showering or washing dishes.

 The National Weather Service states that lightning can enter a building in three ways: a direct strike, through the ground, and through anything that conducts electricity that extends outside the building like wires and pipes.
 Once lightning has hit a building, it can travel through wires and pipes, so your electrical system, landline phones, plumbing, and radio or television systems can conduct the electricity from lightning.